orangain/scrapy-s3pipeline/README.md

     S3PIPELINE_URL = 's3://my-bucket/{name}/{time}/items.{chunk:07d}.jl.gz'
     ```

+4. Setup AWS credentials via AWS CLI's `aws configure` command.
+Alternatively, use Scrapy's `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` settings.

-4. Run your spider.
+5. Run your spider.
 You will see items in your bucket after 100 items are crawled or the spider is closed.

 ## Settings